SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 all five lowercase vowels in the English language.
 Similarly, its second case matches all lowercase English consonants.

-It is not practical to write every other possible character as part of a ``switch`` case, and so this ``switch`` statement provides a ``default`` case to match all other characters that are not vowels or consonants.
+It is not practical to write all other possible characters as part of a ``switch`` case, and so this ``switch`` statement provides a ``default`` case to match all other characters that are not vowels or consonants.
-This ensures that the ``switch`` statement is exhaustive.
+This provision ensures that the ``switch`` statement is exhaustive.

 .. _ControlFlow_NoImplicitFallthrough: